 - 2 tablespoons loosely packed fresh sage leaves, minced

 Use the natural release method (instead of the quick-release above, which is best for soups, stews, and non-meat dishes) to release the pressure.
-Turn the machine off and allow the pot to come back to pressure by itself, which can take between 10-20 minutes.
+Turn the machine off and allow the pot to release by itself, which can take between 10-20 minutes.
 When the silver button next to the valve falls, the pressure is released and the lid is unlocked.
-Enjoy!

-NO EXACT SCIENCE.
 One last thing.
 Pressure cooking is not an exact science.
 Once you get into this, you are going to see that.
 However, there are some exact rules.
 For example, boneless skinless chicken breasts are NOT pressure cooker friendly.
 They will turn out bland, tough and dry even if they’re cooked in liquid.
 Ditto for lean cuts of beef and pork.
 See?
 That’s not an exact science, but an underlying principle or rule for pressure cooking.
 There are many, which you will learn quickly once you get into this.
-The boys do a great job of teaching in their The Great Big Pressure Cooker cookbook.
+Jeffrey Eisner does a great job of teaching in his The Step-By-Step Instant Pot Cookbook cookbook.

 So, there you go—a quick-start guide to becoming acquainted with your Instant Pot.
 Take the plunge, get started and take it easy.
 You’ll be pressure cooking like a rock star in no time at all!